Government of Canada’s Greenhouse Gas Emissions Inventory

 • operational efficiency and net-zero research and innovation

 The Government of Canada is putting itself on a 2050 net-zero pathway by committing to buy low-carbon fuels for use in the federal domestic air and marine fleets.
-Budget 2021 provided $227.9 million over eight years, starting in 2023-24, to the Treasury Board Secretariat to implement a Low-Carbon Fuel Procurement Program within the Greening Government Fund.
+To this end, the Treasury Board of Canada Secretariat is implementing a Low-Carbon Fuel Procurement Program (LCFPP) within the Greening Government Fund.
+The Low-Carbon Fuel Procurement Program within the Greening Government Fund provides $134.9 million in funding over eight years (fiscal years 2023–24 to 2030–31) to support this objective.

 Air Travel